auth0/docs/articles/rules/current/index.md

 1. The user authenticates successfully.
 1. The tokens ([id_token](/tokens/id-token) and/or [access_token](/tokens/access-token)) pass through the Rules pipeline, and are sent to the app.

+## What can I use rules for?

-Among many possibilities, Rules can be used to:
+Among many possibilities, rules can be used to:

 * __Profile enrichment__: query for information on the user from a database/API, and add it to the user profile object.
 * Create __authorization rules__ based on complex logic (anything that can be written in JavaScript).